0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 be [transferable](../pbc-fundamentals/mpc-token-model-and-account-elements.md#transferable).
 You can always calculate how many MPC tokens you can transfer with the formula: $MPC_{transferable} = MPC_{released} - MPC_{staked}$

-When a node operator wants to leave a node service, he disassociates and unstakes the tokens currently associated to the contract administrating the node service.
+When a node operator wants to retrieve his stake from a node service, he disassociates and unstakes the tokens currently associated to the contract administrating the node service.
 The node operator should be aware of the total pending time for removing tokens from a node service.
-The total pending time is the sum of pending time of the two actions: disassociation and unstaking.
+The total pending time is the sum of pending time of the two actions: disassociate and unstake.
-Below is a table that explains the pending time for retrieving tokens from the contracts governing the node services.
+The table below explains the pending time for retrieving tokens from the contracts governing the different node services.

 For in depth explanation of all states of MPC tokens in the accounts see [MPC Token Model](../pbc-fundamentals/mpc-token-model-and-account-elements.md).